mongodb/docs/source/includes/fact-fts-required-roles.rst

    * - :authrole:`Project Data Access Admin` or higher role
-     - To create and manage |fts| analyzers and indexes, and :doc:`assign the role to your API Key </reference/api/projectApiKeys/create-one-apiKey-in-one-project/>`.
+     - To create and manage |fts| analyzers and indexes, and :oas-atlas-op:`assign the role to your API Key
+       </createAndAssignOneOrganizationApiKeyToOneProject>`.
      - ✓
      - ✓
      - ✓
      - ✓

    * - :authrole:`Project Owner` role
-     - To :doc:`create and assign project access to API Keys </reference/api/projectApiKeys/create-one-apiKey-in-one-project/>`.
+     - To :oas-atlas-op:`create and assign project access to API Keys
+       </createAndAssignOneOrganizationApiKeyToOneProject>`.
      -
      -
      - ✓
      - ✓

    * - :authrole:`Organization Owner` role
-     - To :doc:`create access list entries
+     - To :oas-atlas-op:`create access list entries
-       </reference/api/api-access-list/create-api-access-entries/>` for
+       </createAccessListEntriesForOneOrganizationApiKey>` for your API
-       your API Key and send the request from a client that appears in the access list for your API Key.
+       Key and send the request from a client that appears in the access list for your API Key.
      -
      -